Swetrix/blog-posts/posts/comparison/2025-11-29-fathom-analytics.md

 - **Error Tracking:** Automatically detect and log JavaScript errors so you can fix technical issues before they impact your users.
 - **Interactive Maps:** Visualize your traffic sources on an interactive world map, offering a more intuitive view than simple country lists.
 - **Custom Alerts:** Set up notifications for specific events, traffic spikes, or errors, delivered directly to your preferred channels.

+## Growth & Product Features

+Swetrix includes powerful tools for product growth that Fathom lacks:

+- **Experiments (A/B Testing):** Optimize your site with privacy-friendly A/B tests.
+- **Feature Flags:** Manage feature releases and rollouts.
+- **Revenue Analytics:** Integrated revenue tracking with Stripe and Paddle.
+- **AI Chat:** Ask questions about your data and get instant answers.
+- **User Profiles:** Track MAU/DAU and user retention.

 ## Teams & Role Management